Til hovedinnhold

 This book compares Islamic and Western ideas of human rights in order to ascertain which human rights, if any, can be considered universal.
 This is a profound topic with a rich history that is highly relevant within global politics and society today.

-The arguments in this book are formed by bringing William Talbott-s Which Rights Should Be Universal?
-(2005) and Abdulaziz Sachedina-s Islam and the Challenge of Human Rights (2014) into conversation.
+The arguments in this book are formed by bringing William Talbott’s Which Rights Should Be Universal?
+(2005) and Abdulaziz Sachedina’s Islam and the Challenge of Human Rights (2014) into conversation.
 By bridging the gap between cultural relativists and moral universalists, this book seeks to offer a new model for the understanding of human rights.
 It contends that human rights abuses are outcomes of complex systems by design and/or by default.
 Therefore, it proposes that a rigorous systems-thinking approach will contribute to addressing the challenge of human rights.

-Engaging with Islamic and Western, historical and contemporary, and relativist and universalist thought, this book is a fresh
+Engaging with Islamic and Western, historical and contemporary, and relativist and universalist thought, this book is a fresh take on a perennially important issue.
+As such, it will be a first-rate resource for any scholars working in religious studies, Islamic studies, Middle East studies, ethics, sociology, and law and religion.

 Produktegenskaper